CUBRID/cubrid-manual/en/sql/datatype.rst

 **Default Storage**

     *   **LOB** data is stored in the local file system of the DB server.
 LOB data is stored in the path specified in the **-lob-base-path option** value of **cubrid createdb**; if this value is omitted, the data will be stored in the [db-vol path]/lob path where the database volume will be created.
-For more details, see :ref:`creating-database` and :ref:`lob_storage`.
+For more details, see :ref:`creating-database` and :ref:`lob-storage`.

     *   If the relevant path is deleted despite a **LOB** data file path being registered in the database location file (**databases.txt**), please note that the utility that operates in database server (**cub_server**) and standalone will not function normally.